KjetilIN/Java-ThreadSafeQueue/Q1andQ2.md

 Checking the sets, we see that we conclude that they do intervene with each other.
 Then we need to review the amo-property for both routines.
 In `delfront()` routine the statement `head:=head.next` we assign a critical statement to the `head`.
 The `insert()` process reassigns `head` and therefor will the `head.next` be different based on the order of concurrency.
 Thus the `delfront()` routine does not satisfy the amo-property, and the processes cannot run concurrently.

+For example: Inserting and deleting the node at the same time with an empty queue.
+Then the order of execution matters.
+The result might be a single node, or the empty queue.
+The delete will either remove the inserted node, or nothing.